 Pros:

-- 50-foot length gives plenty of reach for a variety of mini split installations.
+- 50-foot length gives plenty of reach for a variety of drainage and mini split installations.

 - Durable PE construction with a carbon fiber inner layer helps it resist UV damage and weather wear.